howerj/os/design.md

   peer-to-peer stuff for serving web-content.
 * Image formats; FLIF? <https://flif.info/>

+### CPU Design

+* Easy to implement
+* Was going to be based on the CPU from project Oberon, going to use a custom stack machine instead
+* Keep the CPU as simple as possible
+* Could make an even simpler CPU so it is easier to emulate; no arithmetic flags, no relative jump (this complicates the software and would require the linker format to keep track of each jump), fewer instructions, ...
+* It might be nice to implement the operating system for this simple virtual machine and then port the system to a real machine.
+* The BIOS could be made to be more advanced, perhaps even a fully functioning Forth interpreter could be included.
+At the moment it is quite simple.

 ### Networked collaboration

 * Editing other peoples documents, write about this.